sergiosolorzano/entity_resolution/siameselike_encoder/README.md

 Based on our results and [existing literature](https://wcxie.github.io/Weicheng-Xie/pdf/ICIP2019.pdf), we further refine the training approach by selecting harder records based on their distance.

-We add an auxiliary reconstruction head for each feature in the network to keep track that the information for each feature in the representation space if preserved.
+We add an auxiliary reconstruction head for each feature in the network to keep track that the information for each feature in the representation space is preserved.

 Finally, the resulting encoder learned representations from the model become an input to a [hierarchical clustering algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html) and we compare these results to ground truth.
 Thus we will often refer herein to the neural network as an encoder in that it generates embedding inputs where hopefully semantically similar records are placed together in the representation space, and those different far apart.